 While there are lifeforms on Earth that love all of those things by themselves -- intensely salty water, very hot water, and super acidic water -- it seems there isn't one that loves all three together.

-"We have verified that there's no microbial life in these salty, hot and hyperacid pools or in the adjacent magnesium-rich brine lakes," lead researcher Purificación López Garcia said in a release to science news agency SINC.
+"We have verified that there's no microbial life in these salty, hot and hyperacid pools or in the adjacent magnesium-rich brine lakes," lead researcher Purificación López Garcia said in a release to science news agency SINC in 2019.

 Hyperacid, hypersaline and hot ponds in the geothermal field of Dallol (Ethiopia).
 Despite the presence of liquid water, this multi-extreme system does not allow the development of life, according to a new study.
 The yellow-greenish colour is due to the presence of reduced iron.
 Image courtesy Puri López-García.